Stock market today: Wall Street rises to regain some momentum after last week's lull

 Inflation has come down from more than 9% last summer to 3% in June.
 But many economists and professional investors say the toughest part may still be ahead as the Fed tries to get inflation down toward its 2% target.

+Sticky inflation could mean Wall Street too quickly coalesced around the growing hope that rate hikes are over and the economy will have a soft landing.
+If that's the case, the S&P 500's rally of 19.5% through the year's first seven months could also be overdone, as critics suggest.

-Oil prices have perked up recently, for example.
-The price of a barrel of U.S. crude added roughly $10 through July to top $80, though it slipped 0.7% to $82.26 Monday.
+Oil prices have perked up recently.
+The price of a barrel of U.S. crude added roughly $10 through July to top $80, though it slipped 1.4% to $81.70 Monday.

 A remarkably resilient job market may also be putting a floor under inflation by giving households fuel to keep spending and keep inflationary forces alive.
 A report last week showed that wages for workers rose more in July than expected, though hiring was cooler than forecast.